RileyPoirier23/TattooAPP/README.md

 CREATE POLICY "Public read access for booths" ON booths FOR SELECT USING (true);
 CREATE POLICY "Public read access for bookings" ON bookings FOR SELECT USING (true);
 CREATE POLICY "Public read access for artist_availability" ON artist_availability FOR SELECT USING (true);

+-- FIX: Add public read policy for client booking requests.
+-- This is required for the initial data load, which fetches all booking requests -- to calculate artist ratings from reviews, even for non-logged-in users.
+-- Without this policy, the app fails to start with a data fetching error.
+CREATE POLICY "Public read access for client booking requests" ON client_booking_requests FOR SELECT USING (true);

 -- RLS Policies: Allow users to manage their own data CREATE POLICY "Allow users to insert their own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);